kiba/Writings/fac/chp22_earth.md

 "I'll be right back," mama said, before scrolling down the window, lest her daughter gets heatstroke.

 Mama end up here at least once a month, because May's mama wasn't like any mom.
-She only remembered thirteen years of her life, but mommy was a lot older than that.
+Her mommy only remembered thirteen years of her life, but mommy was a lot older than that.
 She went to this place in the hope of getting back what she lost.

 May didn't really understood the concept for a long time.

 Mama had to explain to her through bedtime stories about people who lost memories.

 Finally, mama came back.
 She looked a bit sad.
-May didn't want her to go because it made mama sad, but mama will always go regardless of what May wants.
+May didn't want her to go because it made mama sad, but mama will always go regardless of what May wanted.

 The door opened.
 "Kiddo, ready for lunch?" she said.